-The Bureau of Indian Affairs Manual (62 BIAM1 1) requires (1) employee selecting officials to conduct telephone reference checks with at least three prior employers and three personal references before making a selection.
-(2) the Office of Indian Education Programs Personnel Office to ensure that the selecting official has made and documented the necessary preemployment reference checks and has contacted the Office of Personnel Management to determine whether any previous background investigations have been performed, and (3) applications without proper documentation to be returned to the selecting official with no action taken.
-However, we found that the Personnel Office, Office of Indian Education Programs, did not always ensure that an applicant's preemployment references, including prior employers and personal references, were checked and documented by the selecting officials before the selected applicants were hired.
+The Bureau of Indian Affairs Manual (62 BIAM 11) requires (1) employee selecting officials to conduct telephone reference checks with at least three prior employers and three personal references before making a selection, (2) the Office of Indian Education Programs Personnel Office to ensure that the selecting official has made and documented the necessary preemployment reference checks and contacted the Office of Personnel Management to determine whether any previous background investigations have been performed, and (3) applications without proper documentation to be returned to the selecting official with no action taken.
+However, we found that the Personnel Office, Office of Indian Education Programs, did not always ensure that preemployment references, including prior employers and personal references, were checked and documented by the selecting officials before selected applicants were hired.